-Compression scheme Comments Graphics Interchange Supports a maximum of 256 colors and is best used on images with sharply defined edges and large, flat areas of color like Text and line based drawings.
-GIF uses LZW (Lempel-Ziv-Welch) Format (GIF) compression to make files small.
+Compression scheme Comments Graphics Interchange Format (GIF) Supports a maximum of 256 colors and is best used on images with sharply defined edges and large, flat areas of color like Text and line based drawings.
+GIF uses LZW (Lempel-Ziv-Welch) compression to make files small.
 This is a lossless compression scheme.
-Supports any number of colors and works best with almost any type of image.
-PNG uses the zl Portable Network Graphics (PNG) supports any number of contrast and works best with almost any type of image.
-From uses the zho compression scheme, compressing data in blocks dependant on the "filter" of choice (usually adaptive ).
-This is a lossless compression scheme and does not support animation.
-Joint Photographic Experts Group (JPEG) Best suited for images with subtle and smooth color transitions such as photographs, grayscale/colored images.
+Portable Network Graphics (PNG) Supports any number of colors and works best with almost any type of image PNG uses the zlib Joint Photographic Experts Group (JPEG) Best suited for images with subtle and smooth color transitions such as photographs, grayscale/colored images.
 This compression standard is based on the Huffman and Run-Length encoding of the quantized Discrete Cosine Transform (DCT) coefficients of image blocks.
 JPEG is a "lossy" compression.
 Standard JPEG encoding does not allow interlacing, but the Progressive JPEG format does.
 Progressive JPEGs start out with large blocks of color that gradually become more detailed.
 JPEG2000 Suitable for a wide range of images ranging from those produced by portable digital cameras through to advanced pre-press, medical imaging.
 JPEG 2000 is a new image coding system that uses state-of-the-art compression techniques based on wavelet technology that stores its information in a data stream, instead of blocks as in JPEG.
 This is a scalable lossy compression scheme.
 JPEG-LS Suitable for continuous-tone images.
 The standard is based on the LOCO-I algorithm (Low COmplexity LOssless COmpression for Images) developed by HP.
 This is a lossless/near-lossless compression standard.
 Joint Bi-level Image Experts Group (JBIG) Suitable for compressing black and white monochromatic images.
 Uses multiple arithmetic coding schemes to compress the image.
 This is a lossless type of compression.